 5. Liège

 We hope you found this article on the best cities to study in Belgium for international students informative and helpful.
-If you are interested in articles like this, feel free to check out our Belgium Page the Available Programs in Europe for International Students!
+If you are interested in articles like this, feel free to check out our Belgium Page and the Available Programs in Europe for International Students!